Omolabake94/CyberSecurity_Bootcamp/Unit_2_Homework/ASC README.md

 * HR manager:

-* Communication:
+* Internal Communication:

 ### Training Plan
 How frequently will you run training?
+* When new exployees join the team
+* After an incident occurs
+* Every 3 months intervals throughout the year

 What format will it take? (i.e. in-person, online, a combination of both)
+* Training will be both in-person and online for new employees and after an incident occur.
+3 months interval training will be online only

 What topics will you cover in your training and why?
 (This should be the bulk of the deliverable.)